 Hollow core doors are the low cost and light doors which are common in most homes and offices.

 Being lightweight, they transmit sound easily.
 Adding so-called ‘soundproof’ foam will not add enough weight to reduce sound transfer.

 Doors are weak links and soundproofing them are a difficult task.
 Here is what you can do.

-The best option is to have communicating doors.
+The best option to reduce sound transfer is to have communicating doors.

 Communicating doors are a set of two doors installed with a gap in between them.
 The gap of air between them will create an insulating layer which will be highly beneficial for soundproofing.